Multidisciplinary Artist

 Timeless Skatepark

-Digital GIF - Edited photograph, Photoshop and Wacom tablet
+Digital GIF – Edited photograph, Photoshop, Wacom tablet

 “How does it feel to lose?”